advanced-rest-client/arc-reactor/README.md

 Polymer powered web components uses Polymer's data binding for properties.
 This can be easily done in react by using `on` + `propertyName` + `Changed` function set to a property.

-Assume that our `PaperCombobox` web component has `value` property marked in Polymer web components as `notify` (sends non-bubbling custom event when value change).
+Assuming that the `PaperCombobox` web component has `value` property that `notify` value change (sends non-bubbling custom event when value changes).
 You can handle it in React application using functions:

 ```javascript